 Payment Tokens: These tokens, as its name implies, can be used as a form of payment over the internet.
 It can be a bitcoin or other cryptocurrencies.

 Utility Tokens: These tokens allows owners to have access to products or services of a blockchain platform or blockchain-enabled application.
-These tokens are similar to arcade tokens in which holders are allowed to operate gaming machines.
-Much like arcade tokens, utility tokens can only be used within the establishment or blockchain application.
+These tokens are similar to arcade tokens.
+Token holders can operate gaming machines.
+Much like arcade tokens, utility tokens are only usable within the establishment or blockchain application.

 Asset-Backed Tokens: These tokens are the ones that represent digital or real-world assets.
 They are the representation of ownership of personal property, real estate, and business equity.